KathyZiomek/box-it/README.md

 ### Delete All Saved Tasks and Categories

-<p>Users have the option to quickly delete all of their saved tasks and categories instead of deleting one by one.</p>
+<p>Users have the option to delete all of their saved tasks and categories with the click of a single button.</p>

 <p align="center">
   <img src="./media/06_delete_all.PNG" height="75%" width="75%" alt="Delete All Page"/>